ml-evs/git-tutorial/README.md

         short description as the first line, then use new lines to add detail.
   - Can I edit previous commits?
+      - You can edit the last commit, before pushing, using `git commit --amend`, but not any older commits.
   - Can I undo a commit?
+      - You can revert *to* a commit, so you can “undo” the most recent commit, but you can’t undo an older commit.

 ## Worked examples